How to get a great body in the least amount of time possible:

 As most of you know, in a “standard and accepted” Nautilus training protocol, 8-12 repetitions for a particular body part are performed.
 Each repetition represents a two-second concentric action (muscle contracting), a one-second pause, and then a four-second eccentric (muscle lengthening) action.
 The time for the set is about a minute or slightly more.

-So how do I do your workout Dr. Kim?
+So how do I do your workout, Dr. Kim?

 I had a total of about 10/10/10 of my smart, savvy and in-shape trainers use one of three protocols for 6 weeks.
 We controlled for weight, diet, and took alcohol out of the equation.
-Naturally no one smoked!
+Naturally, no one smoked!
 No one was on any pharmaceuticals or had any illnesses.

 They all begrudgingly agreed to forego weight training for an entire month before starting this experiment.
 We followed body fat, biceps circumference and total weight lifted at the end compared to the beginning.

 These Group B personal trainers were in the gym for shorter workouts but only needed two per week due to the amount of muscle damage and repair we see with super slow workouts.

 Yes, twice a week would be an advantage.
-But again, it’s grueling during the workouts and you are sore as heck until the next workout.
+But again, it’s grueling during the workouts.
+Not to mention, you are sore as heck until the next workout.
 My elite trainers found this to be true.

-And then group C did “my workout” which I had been experimenting with for a couple of years, in conjunction with the famed Tasso Kiriakes who is a well known super slow expert.
+Group C did “my workout” which I had been experimenting with for a couple of years, in conjunction with the famed Tasso Kiriakes who is a well known super slow expert.

-Group A wanted less time in the gym and group B said the workouts and after-effects were “killing them.”
+Group A wanted less time in the gym, and group B said the workouts and after-effects were “killing them.”
 They felt that their clients would never “go for it.”

-Group C was happy about their time in the gym, had the same amount of DOMS as they were used to with “regular training”, and had about 80% of the results of the other two groups BUT lost body fat just as fast!
-No one had injuries but after observing my clientele doing “my workout” for 20 years, I truly feel that this is a much less injury-producing workout than a traditional workout.
+Group C was happy about their time in the gym and had the same amount of DOMS as with “regular training.”
+Further, they had about 80% of the results of the other two groups, but lost body fat just as fast!
+No one had injuries either.
+After observing my clientele doing “my workout” for 20 years, I honestly feel this is a much less injury-producing workout than a traditional workout.

-The workout: how to get a great body in 3+16 minutes, 3x per week:
+How to get a great body in 3+16 minutes, 3x per week:

 You’ll need to seriously know where all pieces of equipment are that you will be using with back up pieces in case your “next step” piece is occupied.
 This can be a frustrating workout if you go during crowded times so keep that in mind.

-Warm up with your 3 minute brisk walk into the gym.
+Warm up with your 3-minute brisk walk into the gym.
 Be dressed and ready to rock and roll.
 Hang your keys up on the rack and get going to the lat pull down machine.
 Know your routine so well that you can substitute upper big with another upper big muscle group or a lower big with same, or upper small with same and so on.

-You will be starting with either a large upper body group or a large lower body group-it’s your choice.
+So, you will be starting with either a large upper body group or a large lower body group-it’s your choice.
 You will alternate upper and lower body exercises.
 You will work from large to small muscle groups.
 When you are really familiar with “your routine”, switch it up.

 The “substitutions” you are given are to replace the stated exercise with another one to use in rotation with the original exercise as you watch your body and “see what’s needed.”

 As an example, men generally need more calf-work than do women.
 I think it’s the use of high heels, myself.
-I don’t even work my calves at all-they got huge running track and have never gotten to the point where they need work.
+I don’t even work my calves at all; they got huge running track and have never gotten to the point where they need work.

-So, you are used to doing 2 sec concentric contractions (curling up the biceps).
+You are used to doing 2 sec concentric contractions (curling up the biceps).
 Next, a 1 second pause follows.
 Then, 4 seconds lowering the bar or dumbbell (eccentric contractions).